Key takeaways

 Can Zoloft make you feel worse at first?

 Zoloft does not provide immediate relief of symptoms, and for some, it may leave you wondering if what you are feeling is actually worse than before you started the medication.
 Depending on what primary condition you are treating, you may have a different response and a different timeline for improvement than others.
 There is data to suggest that Zoloft begins helping with anxiety symptoms in the first few weeks after you start treatment.
-Relief from depressive symptoms may not come until closer to the 12 week mark.
-While depression and anxiety are often hand-in-hand, the delay in improvement of depression may leave you feeling “worse” than you did initially.
+Relief from depressive symptoms may not come until closer to the 12-week mark.
+While depression and anxiety often go hand-in-hand, the delay in the improvement of depression may leave you feeling “worse” than you did initially.

 Zoloft is known to increase suicidal thoughts in teens and young adults, and this is especially true when anxiety and depression are uncontrolled.
 It is important to monitor this group of patients closely as their risk for these thoughts is highest until their anxiety and depression are better controlled.